oxidecomputer/packer-plugin-oxide/.web-docs/components/data-source/image/README.md

 <!-- Code generated from the comments of the Datasource struct in component/data-source/image/data_source.go; DO NOT EDIT MANUALLY -->

-The Oxide `image` data source fetches the image ID for an Oxide image using its name.
+This data source fetches the image ID for an Oxide image using its name.
 The image can be a project image or silo image.

 <!-- End of code generated from the comments of the Datasource struct in component/data-source/image/data_source.go; -->